Code-Institute-Submissions/clicksnap/README.md

 - On Samusung 21.5” Touchscreen All in One PC (Chrome Browser) - On the Gallery Page and Contact page, when the ‘email’ link is clicked there is no response.
   - Not sure where the issue is coming from.
 It works on all the other devices I have tested.
 - W3 Vailidator Warning - "The date input type is not supported in all browsers.
 Please be sure to test, and consider using a polyfill."
-  - I have tested this in the browsers I have previously mentioned and it works fine on all apart from Internet Explorer.
+  - I have tested this in the browsers I have previously mentioned, and it works fine on all apart from Internet Explorer.
+After speaking to ‘Tutor Support’ I found that to fix this issue I would need to use custom JavaScript code; which I have not yet covered on this course.
 - Internet Explorer - Images on Gallery page stretch, Date of Birth calendar is not supported, Telephone link doesn’t work.
   - Had a discussion regarding Internet Explorer issues with 'Tutor Support' and was told not to worry about Internet Explorer as it is largely deprecated and this project wouldn’t be tested on it.
 - Firefox Mobile and Desktop - Loading the website is much slower than other browsers, images take a while to load and images from gallery start out pixelated until the site finishes loading.